StefanOltmann/xmpcore/README.md

 For usage in Java projects check out the [Java example project](examples/xmpcore-java-sample).

+For usage in JavaScript projects check out the [JavaScript example project](examples/xmpcore-js-sample).

 Also see the unit tests `ReadXmpTest` and `WriteXmpTest` to learn more about reading and manipulating data.

 ### Migration hint